ilsaul/OWN-Server/OWNPlugin-System/README.md

 OWNPlugin-System
 ================
-This is a plugin is not necessary for the server.
+This plugin is not really necessary for the server, but it complete the standard functionality.
 This plugin replace the BTicino server answer like date, version, etc.

 INSTALL
 -------

-For install System plugin need to insert in the configuration in the plugin tag
+For install System plugin you need to insert, in the server configuration, the plugin tag

 ```
 <plugin>